InsertKoinIO/koin/koin-projects/koin-website/quick-references/upgrade.md

 ### New way to start Koin

 Koin 2.0 propose a new way of starting your Koin application.
-Instead of having multiple `startKoin` function, related to each extended runtime, we now only have one `startKoin` fucntion and several ways to extend it for your platform:
+Instead of having multiple `startKoin` functions, related to each extended runtime, we now only have one `startKoin` function and several ways to extend it for your platform:

 In a classical Kotlin file: